wellcompletions/las_creator/README.md

 Usage: LasCreator.exe inputfile.txt outputfile.las
 Or, alternatly you can enter the filenames at the Prompt.

-The depths need to be in descending order with no decimal places or commas, with only one depth per line.
+The depths need to be in descending order with no commas, with only one depth per line.

 ## Compiling